khotilov/cmssw/DQM/domain/doc/Illustrations/README.txt

      - Crop image if necessary
      - Select magic wand tool, tolerance zero, select contiguous
-     - Click on background, and all other background areas such as closed loops in text
+     - Click on background, and all other background areas such as closed loops in text such as those in letters "P" and "d"
-     - Select / Modify / Contract... by 2 pixels
+     - Select / Modify / Contract... by 1 pixel
      - Edit / Cut
      - Save